 In keeping with the Poeh Center’s aim of intergenerational teaching of traditional Pueblo arts, the Pueblo of Pojoaque has incorporated training programs in the time-honored construction methods into the building of the Poeh Center through the State of New Mexico’s Youth Conservation Corps Program.
-This complements the Center’s training programs and internships in arts and museum administration and curatorial professions for young Pueblo of Pojoaque Tribal members.
+This complements the Center’s training programs and internships in arts and museum administration and curatorial professions for young Pueblo Pojoaque Tribal members.

-The Tower, prominent features additional gallery space for renowned artist Roxanne Swentzell, visit her site at www.roxanneswentzell.net
+The Tower prominent features additional gallery space for renowned artist Roxanne Swentzell.
+Visit her site at www.roxanneswentzell.net

-Acknowledging the significance of the revitalization of Pojoaque Pueblo the Pueblo of Pojoaque, the Poeh Cultural Center and Museum have been constructed, where possible, with traditional Pueblo architectural elements and building methods.
+Acknowledging the significance of the revitalization of Pojoaque Pueblo, the Pueblo of Pojoaque, the Poeh Cultural Center and Museum has been constructed, where possible, with traditional Pueblo architectural elements and building methods.
 To help preserve and revitalize these techniques — and to honor the communal approach to construction — many Pueblo community members have been a part of the Poeh Center and Museum’s construction, providing them with a unique opportunity to learn traditional Pueblo construction methods.

-Adobe is all natural and consists of mud, water, hay, straw, and sometimes manure.
-Traditional adobe homes have a flat roof constructed of vigas (large wooden beams); more modern homes also include beehive-style fireplaces, and Nichos (niches) carved out of the wall for religious displays.
+Adobe is all-natural and consists of mud, water, hay, straw, and sometimes manure.
+Traditional adobe homes have a flat roof constructed of vigas (large wooden beams); more modern homes also include beehive-style fireplaces and Nichos (niches) carved out of the wall for religious displays.